White House Initiative on Asian Americans, Native Hawaiians, and Pacific Islanders: Bush Administration

-President George W. Bush signs Executive Order 13339 to increase economic opportunities for and improve the quality of life AAPIs on June 6, 2001.
+President George W. Bush signs Executive Order 13339 to increase economic opportunities for and improve the quality of life AAPIs on May 13, 2004.

 On June 6, 2001, President George W. Bush signed Executive Order 13216, renewing the Initiative and changing the Order's title from: "Increasing Participation of Asian Americans and Pacific Islanders in Federal Programs" to "Increasing Opportunity and Improving Quality of Life of Asian Americans and Pacific Islanders."
 At this time, Deputy Secretary Claude A. Allen of the U.S. Department of Health and Human Services was named Chair of the Interagency Working Group.

-On May 17, 2004, President Bush signed Executive Order 13339, superseding Executive Order 13125 and moving the Initiative from the Department of Health and Human Services to the U.S. Department of Commerce.
+On May 13, 2004, President Bush signed Executive Order 13339, superseding Executive Order 13125 and moving the Initiative from the Department of Health and Human Services to the U.S. Department of Commerce.

 President Bush signed Executive Order 13403 on May 12, 2006, once again reauthorizing the Initiative.

 Executive director and commission

 In 2001, John Quoc Duong was named executive director of the initiative.
 Prior to assuming his appointment, Duong served as Vice President of Bridgecreek Group, Inc. and was deputy director of the Office of Community Relations for California Governor Pete Wilson.
-Under Duong's leadership, there were 4 staff members and 15 members on the commission.

 In 2004, Eddy Badrina was appointed as executive director of the Initiative.
 Prior to joining the initiative, Badrina was an appointee to the White House Liaison Office at the U.S. Department of State, working on the Bush Administration's transition efforts.

 In 2006, Jimmy D. Lee began his term as executive director for the initiative.
 Before joining the initiative as executive director, Lee was a Commissioner on the President's Advisory Commission on Asian Americans and Pacific Islanders and served as executive director of the Chicago Chinatown Chamber of Commerce.
 He was also a former Special Assistant to the Governor in the State of Illinois.
 During his time at the White House, Lee was named one of Crain's 40 Under 40.
 He left the position to run for United States Congress in the 11th Congressional District in Illinois.

 The executive order included new criteria for selecting Commissioners to serve on the President's Advisory Commission for Asian Americans and Pacific Islanders, including requirements that candidates "have a history of involvement with the Asian American and Pacific Islander communities; are from the business enterprise sector; are from civic associations representing one or more of the diverse Asian American and Pacific Islander communities; are from the fields of economic, social, and community development; or have such other experience as the President deems appropriate."